Jan. 6 takeaways: Subpoena for Trump, warnings on democracy

 The committee had long debated whether to seek testimony from or subpoena Trump or former Vice President Mike Pence.
 Neither has spoken directly to the committee.
 While Trump has been hostile to the probe both in court and in public, Pence's lawyers had engaged with the panel for several months with no clear resolution.

-Still, several of Pence's closest aides have complied with the investigation, with several of them providing great detail about his movements and state of mind as he resisted Trump's pleas to somehow object to the certification of electoral votes that day and try to overturn their defeat.
+Pence could still be called or subpoenaed.
+But several of his closest aides have complied with the investigation, with several of them providing great detail about his movements and state of mind as he resisted Trump's pleas to object to the certification of electoral votes that day and try to overturn their defeat.

 In contrast, the committee showed several clips of Trump allies refusing to answer questions before the panel.